-9.8 A separate VCL is required if the roof systems are used in buildings such as dwellings.
-This is also required for roof Systems 5 and 9 and for acoustic systems with a perforated liner or deck, in all applications.
+9.8 A separate VCL may be required if the roof systems are used in buildings categorised as Class 3 or higher.
+A VLC is required for roof Systems 5 and 9 and for acoustic systems with a perforated liner or deck, in all applications.